Medical Aesthetics · Vancouver, WA

 Medical aesthetics sits at the intersection of healthcare and beauty, and that intersection can be confusing.
 Different states have different rules about who can perform which treatments.
 In Washington State, there is a meaningful distinction between providers operating under a medical license and those operating purely under cosmetology or esthetics licensure.

 • Licensed Estheticians — Trained primarily in skincare and non-medical cosmetic treatments.
 They cannot legally perform injectable treatments or operate medical-grade lasers in Washington without physician supervision.
+When estheticians are involved in these treatments at a medspa, a supervising medical director is supposed to be involved — but the level of actual supervision varies enormously.

 • Registered Nurses (RNs) — Can administer injectable treatments under physician or advanced practice supervision.
 Clinical background is strong, but the scope of independent practice is more limited.

 • Nurse Practitioners (ARNP/NP) — In Washington State, nurse practitioners with full practice authority can practice independently, diagnose, prescribe, and perform aesthetic procedures without physician oversight.
+Board certification is an additional credential — it means the provider has passed national competency examinations in their specialty area.

 Why Anatomy Knowledge Is the Critical Variable